Skip to content

 Documentation for Multiobjective Parameter Estimation

-Affine Information Least Squares for NARMAX models
+Affine Information Least Squares for NARMAX models.

 AILS